HashimTheArab/FBI-Bot/README.md

  - Bot Commands
    - [x] Ping
      - Displays both API and regular latency
+     - Can ping a Minecraft server with a Raknet ping (short query) for basic information
    - [x] Stats
      - Displays uptime and other bot information
  - Utility Commands